Jonathan Loáisiga: New York Yankees

 On April 24, 2021, Loáisiga recorded his first career save against the Cleveland Indians.
 Two months later on June 25, Loáisiga became the first relief pitcher in Yankees history to strike out four batters in one inning, striking out Michael Chavis, Alex Verdugo, J. D. Martinez, and Xander Bogaerts of the Boston Red Sox in the seventh inning.

 In July 2021, Loáisiga, along with teammates Nestor Cortes, and Wandy Peralta tested positive for COVID-19, causing the Yankees to put him on the COVID-19 injured list and the MLB to postpone the game against the Boston Red Sox to the start of the second half of the season.
 Loáisiga finished the 2021 season with 18 holds, a 2.17 ERA and 69 strikeouts in 70 2/3 innings.
 In 2022 he was 2-3 with a 4.13 ERA.

 On May 1, 2023, it was announced that Loáisiga would be out until August after undergoing surgery to remove a bone spur from his right elbow.
 On August 7, Loáisiga was activated from the injured list.
 In 17 relief outings, he logged a 3.06 ERA with 6 strikeouts across 17 2/3 innings pitched.

 Loáisiga made three scoreless appearances for the Yankees to begin the 2024 season.
 However, he was placed on the 60–day injured list with a right flexor strain on April 5, 2024.
 The next day, it was revealed that Loáisiga had a torn UCL in the right elbow, requiring surgery, and prematurely ending his 2024 season.

 On December 11, 2024, Loáisiga signed a one-year contract to return to the Yankees with a club option for 2026.
 In 30 appearances for New York, he registered an 0-1 record and 4.25 ERA with 25 strikeouts and one save across innings pitched.
 On August 28, 2025, it was announced that Loáisiga would miss the remainder of the season due to a flexor strain.
 The Yankees declined his club option on November 5, making him a free agent.

+Arizona Diamondbacks

+On January 13, 2026, Loáisiga signed a minor league contract with the Arizona Diamondbacks.
+On March 25, the Diamondbacks selected Loáisiga's contract after he made the team's Opening Day roster.